Qile-Paul-Chen/ai-couplet/README.md

 https://ai-poet.com

 ## Introduction
+- What is couplet (对联)
+  - Couplet is a two-liner poem with strict semantic and phoenetic rules
+  - See the [Wikipedia](https://en.wikipedia.org/wiki/Antithetical_couplet) (English) page for more details

+- What is this project for
+  - The model will predict the second line () given the first line ()
-We are a Chinese couple living in California.
-We love traditional Chinese poems, and we had this idea of training an AI model to write couplets, an easier version of poems per se.
+  - We are a Chinese couple living in California and we love traditional Chinese poems!

-There are several projects on AI couplet writing (see references below), but this project is unique in the following ways
+  - There are several projects on AI couplet writing (see references below), but this project is unique in the following ways
-- This is the first of its kind written in TensorFlow 2.x, to the best of our knowledge
+    - This is the first of its kind written in TensorFlow 2, to the best of our knowledge
     - This model improves from the reference models mostly on (i) emotional (意境) matching; (ii) repeated characters treatment (see the **Model** section below)

 ## Examples